bullet-db/bullet-db.github.io/docs/quick-start.md

 curl -s -X POST -d '{}' http://localhost:3774/drpc/bullet
 ```

-You should get a random record from Bullet produced by the custom spout that we plugged in.
+You should get a random record from Bullet.

 !!! note "What is this data?"